Joey Wendle Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics' 6.60 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.70 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (100 total, 1.7 per game).
+- Athletics pitchers combine to give up 100 total home runs at a rate of 1.7 per game (most in the league).

-- Medina makes the start for the Athletics, his fifth of the season.
-He is 0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched.
+- The Athletics are sending Blackburn (0-0) out to make his second start of the season.

-- The right-hander last appeared in relief on Sunday, when he threw 5 1/3 innings against the Houston Astros, allowing five earned runs while giving up seven hits.
+- In his most recent time out on Tuesday, the righty threw four innings against the Atlanta Braves, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.